 On average, yield losses due to shattering in tall fescue were between 7-10%.

 “We want it to be zero, but that is tolerable” Anderson said.
-In perennial ryegrass, yield losses were between 17 and 34 percent.
+In perennial ryegrass, yield losses were between 17-34%.
 “That isn’t tolerable,” she said.
 “That is a lot of seed on the ground.”

 In the end, Anderson said she believes the most critical steps growers can take to minimize seed shatter is to swath at optimal seed moisture and pay attention to which varieties are most susceptible to shatter.
 Using an OSU Extension seed-moisture guide can pay dividends.